jik0730/csed332_software_dev_methods/usecases/custom_use_case.md

 Main Flow
 ---------

-A patient may request [S1] a room change.
+A patient may see [S1] the list of the rooms and their status which the system recommends and choose [S2] to view the list of the rooms available and request [S3] a room change.
-The designated HCP may then either accept [S2] or reject [S3] the appointment request after seeing it on the room change request [S4].
+A designated HCP may then either accept [S4] or reject [S5] the appointment request after seeing it on the room change request [S6].
-A patient can see if the HCP accepted or rejected their proposed appointment [S5].
+The patient can see if the HCP accepted or rejected their proposed appointment [S7].

 Sub Flows
 ---------

+* [S1] The patient sees the list of the rooms and their status which the system recommends where prices of the rooms are similar to the room which the patient currenly lives.
+* [S2] The patient chooses to view the list of the rooms available with the preference of the price or the room size.
-* [S1] A registered patient may request the designated HCP a room change by specifying a room and some optional comments.
+* [S3] The patient may request the designated HCP for a room change by specifying a room and some optional comments.
 The patient can choose only the rooms whose wards have the same specialties.
-* [S2] The designated HCP may accept an room change request.
+* [S4] The designated HCP may accept an room change request.
-* [S3] The designated HCP may decline an room change request.
+* [S5] The designated HCP may decline an room change request.
-* [S4] The designated HCP can see a list of all room change requests for them.
+* [S6] The designated HCP can see a list of all room change requests for them.
-* [S5] A patient can see all requests for room change they created along with their status.
+* [S7] The patient can see all requests for room change they created along with their status.

 Alternative Flows
 -----------------